Maffypeterp/Active-Directory/README.md

 <img width="761" height="528" alt="Image" src="https://github.com/user-attachments/assets/a49b7a9a-c504-43de-a06a-0b6510518195" />

-Before running the script to create all 1,000 users, I tested its functionality by manually inserting my name, `Briana Willis`, as the first entry in the `names.txt` file.
+Before running the script to create all 1,000 users, I tested its functionality by manually inserting my name, `Maffy Nepolian`, as the first entry in the `names.txt` file.
 After executing the PowerShell script, a total of 1,001 users were created in Active Directory, confirming that the script worked as intended.
-The test user account `bwillis` was successfully generated using the naming convention implemented in the script, verifying that both the account creation logic and OU assignment were functioning properly.
+The test user account `Maffyn` was successfully generated using the naming convention implemented in the script, verifying that both the account creation logic and OU assignment were functioning properly.

 ---